ZJW-92/facial_emotion_detection/README.md

 # ***Facial Emotion Detection***

+_Facial emotion detection is the task of recognizing a person's emotional state among angry, disgust, fear, happy, neutral, sad and surprise using CNN deep learning technology._

 ## ***Data source***

-_All the data is downloaded from [Kaggle FER-13](https://www.kaggle.com/datasets/msambare/fer2013?resource=download)_
+_All the data is downloaded from [Kaggle FER-13](https://www.kaggle.com/datasets/msambare/fer2013?resource=download)._

 ## ***Technologies***
 - _Keras: A high-level, deep learning API for implementing neural networks._